Co-written with Ben Thompson

 While recent statistics suggest that a second COVID lockdown is a necessary step for the country to take, many people believe that a ban on tennis is not.

-Tennis on outdoor courts is a relatively risk-free activity; LTA CEO Scott Lloyd notes the natural social distancing on either side of the net built into the sport.
+Tennis on outdoor courts is a relatively risk-free activity; Lawn Tennis Association (LTA) CEO Scott Lloyd notes the natural social distancing on either side of the net built into the sport.

 Regulations were also put in place by the LTA to stress the importance of hygiene and safety on the court, to make an already safe sport even safer.